ShruDhoke/Assigment/Auditing_hardware/README.md

+Follow the below instructions to run this script

 1).
 Open the VI editor and Copy Paste the hardware_audit.sh File

 2).
 Run the below Command to execute the output